Ted Bundy’s first confirmed victim was 18-year-old university student Karen Sparks.

 - The original prime suspect was a 17-year-old boy who lived three doors away.
 According to Ann Marie’s mother, the 17-year-old had an “unusual interest” in her daughter.

 Although it is possible that Bundy was involved in the disappearance of Ann Marie Burr, the evidence isn’t convincing.
-Especially seeing as there is another strong suspect in the case.
+Particularly since there is another strong suspect in the case.

 Ted Bundy’s first victim.